 ARConnect is dedicated to conducting a comprehensive vetting process for prospective applicants seeking to deploy network facilities, ensuring their adherence to the minimum qualifications as delineated in Section 2.4.13 of the BEAD NOFO concerning compliance with applicable laws.
-ARConnect is designing the prequalification application to evaluate the viability and regulatory compliance of proposed applicants.
-To submit a grant application, prospective applicants will be required to provide a comprehensive history detailing compliance with all pertinent federal, state, and local laws for previous broadband projects funded by federal and state programs.
+ARConnect's prequalification application evaluates the viability and regulatory compliance of proposed applicants through their past performance and forward-looking commitments.
+To submit a grant application, prospective applicants will be required to provide a history detailing compliance with all pertinent federal, state, and local laws for previous broadband projects funded by federal and state programs.
+The State will also require each applicant to certify their commitment to comply with all applicable relevant State, Federal, territorial, and local laws.